 - Consider a cruise through Bai Tu Long Bay within the Halong Bay UNESCO World Heritage Site instead of the main route.
 The waters are cleaner and significantly less crowded with boats (“junks”).
 I often felt like the vessel I was on was the only one in the whole bay.

 - To maximize your time and experience more transformations of Halong Bay, spend the night on the junk instead of just one day.
 The weather can change by the hour.
 This will also give you the opportunity to relax and soak it all in.

 - Bring a wide angle lens!
 You’ll often want to capture as many of the rock formations as possible within the frame.

 - Try to include a person or boat in your image to give a sense of scale to the many formations in the bay.

-If you want your images to be clear of other boats and maintain an ‘isolated’ feel, indeed touring through the quieter areas of Bai Tu Long Bay and Lan Ha Bay will be a good choice for you.
+Want your images to be clear of other boats and maintain an ‘isolated’ feel?
+Then, touring through the quieter areas of Bai Tu Long Bay and Lan Ha Bay will be a good choice for you.
 The further away you go from the main tourist wharf, the quieter and less populous the waters of the bay will be.

-Taking a 2-day-1-night or 3-day-2-night cruise will also mean you will sail deeper into the bay and further away from the crowds, and the scenery really does only get better the further you go.
+Taking a 2-day-1-night or 3-day-2-night cruise also means you will sail deeper into the bay and further away from the crowds.
+And the scenery will only get better the further you go.

 Have you got some Halong pictures you’d like to share?
 Send them to us at Halong Hub for and we’ll be happy to feature them (with full credits to you) in a future post.